-Richard Eastman, a Hollywood resident who has lived with AIDS for 25 years and a frequent speaker on cannabis issues at West Hollywood City Council meetings, was honored by the Los Angeles City Council Friday for his longtime advocacy of cannabis-related medical treatments.
+Richard Eastman, a Hollywood resident who has lived with AIDS for 25 years and a frequent speaker on cannabis issues at West Hollywood City Council meetings, was honored by the Los Angeles City Council Friday for

 “Over the past 25 years, it has been awe-inspiring to watch his civil leadership and advocacy surrounding medical marijuana,” according to the resolution, which was introduced by City Councilman Paul Koretz.
 “His hard work and dedication has improved the lives of countless members of the community who rely on medical marijuana for a better quality of life.”